HyperElite444/TX-WIN-CRD/README.md

 <li><i>Enter 6 digit pin(Any Six digit Pin) in the "Six digit pin".</i><br/>
 <li><i>After that, Press "Run workflow".</i><br/>
 <li><i>Thats it...
 After 2-3 min of Initialize, Check your CRD Application or Account.</i></ul></ul>

+### Contact For Contribute & Issues

+                                      EMAIL FOR ISSUES AND CONTRIBUTE : mrthenux@gmail.com

 ### DISCLAIMER
                                        TO BE USED FOR EDUCATIONAL PURPOSES ONLY